 Securing Heavy Objects

-CLIA’s members recognize the differences in structure of vessels and operations which exist among the member cruise lines, and that the on board and shoreside management of each member line therefore determines its best practices under the circumstances presented.
+CLIA’s members recognize the differences in structure of vessels and operations which exist among cruise lines, and that the on board and shoreside management of each cruise line therefore determines its best practices under the circumstances presented.

 CLIA’s oceangoing members have adopted a policy to incorporate procedures into their Safety Management Systems to help ensure the securing of heavy objects either permanently, when not in use, or during heavy/severe weather, as appropriate.
 Under this policy, a person or persons are to oversee a deck by deck inspection to identify unsecured and potentially hazardous heavy objects.
 Integral to the procedures is a list of identified objects which have a significant potential to cause injury.